U.K.’s EE will launch 5G on May 30 as Australia’s Telstra offers free 5G

 Though the specifics were left ambiguous until today, EE was generally expected to launch 5G in the U.K. ahead of Vodafone.
 The carrier will offer 5G first in London, Cardiff, Edinburgh, Belfast, Birmingham, and Manchester, adding additional cities such as Bristol, Hull, Leeds, Liverpool, and Newcastle in its second round.
 Consumers will be able to order LG, OnePlus, Oppo, and Samsung 5G phones starting today; data plans that include a phone will start at £54 ($68) monthly, while SIM-only plans will start at 10GB of 5G data for £32 ($41), up £10 ($12) for a similar quantity of 4G data.

-Notably, both EE and Vodafone confirmed today that they have opted to pause plans to offer Huawei 5G devices in light of the latter company’s U.S. ban.
-While the U.K. carriers haven’t dropped Huawei altogether, they’ve signaled that they’re awaiting certainty about the company’s ability to deliver devices and software going forward.
+Notably, both EE and Vodafone confirmed today that they have opted to pause plans to offer Huawei 5G devices in light of the latter’s U.S. ban.
+While the U.K. carriers haven’t dropped Huawei altogether, they’ve signaled that they’re awaiting assurances of the company’s ability to deliver devices and software going forward.

 Some Australian customers will be able to access 5G services even sooner.
 Telstra announced that it is beginning sales of HTC’s 5G Hub today, with Samsung’s Galaxy S10 5G to follow on May 28.
 That will include free upgrades for customers who registered for the Galaxy S10+ to S10 5G trade-in program announced in February.